List of qualifications

 • Non-fiction

-• Legal and financial documents including annual reports, judgements, estate inventories, powers of attorney, legal contracts, certificates
+• Legal and financial documents including judgements, estate inventories, powers of attorney, legal contracts, certificates

 • Other: EU-related documents, medicine, culture, education, tourism, food and linguistics